henkelmax/modrepo/docs/minecraft/voicechat/wiki/compatibility.md

 ### Windows

-There are no known incompatibilities with any modern version of Windows (Windows 10 or newer).
+There are no known incompatibilities with any modern version of Windows (Windows 10 or later).

 ### MacOS